Professional diving: Health and safety

 The hazards and risk associated with professional diving include those of the underwater environment, combined with those of the specific work environment and the tools, equipment and work of the diving task.

 Professional diving falls under occupational health and safety legislation, and as the hazards and risks are often specific to the occupation, it may be specifically covered by regulation promulgated for this purpose, as well as more general occupational health and safety regulations relevant to the current working environment.
 Many of the inherent risks of diving are mainly managed by administrative controls and personal protective equipment, some of which requires significant expertise to operate effectively, so training is necessary, and registration is required as a means of ensuring adequate training has been completed and competence has been assessed.
 Other risks are associated with health and fitness to dive, and there are standards set for these assessing these factors, and for keeping record of that they are up to date.

 The annual fatality rate in the US and Europe tends to be between 20 and 233 per 100.000, and it is considered likely that rates may be higher in developing countries.

 Occupational injuries leading to lost workdays for commercial divers in the US were estimated at about 460 per annum between 2011 and 2017.

 Underwater work is forbidden for minors by the International Labour Organization (ILO, Recommendation no. 190 - Worst Forms of Child Labour Recommendation, 1999) and is classified as arduous work for health care and social security in some jurisdictions.

-There is no international classification of commercial divers in maritime labour law, and this may vary considerably between naitonal legislations.
+There is no international classification of commercial divers in maritime labour law, and this may vary considerably between national legislations.
 In the US there are cases where commercial divers were recognised as seamen under the Jones Act.